kausko/Portfolio/README.md

 ## How to update content
 Deployment with Vercel automatically sets up your repository for continuous deployment.
 Changes committed and pushed to master should reflect in a few minutes on your site.
 If your deployment fails, check ![image](https://img.shields.io/badge/Build%20Logs-ffffff) on Vercel.

-## Testing locally
+## Running locally
-- Requirements: Node, NPM and Yarn (LTS)
+- Requirements: Node, NPM and Yarn (LTS)*
-- Navigate to your cloned project, and run `yarn` or `npm i` on a terminal
+- Navigate to your cloned project, and run `yarn` on a terminal
 - Create a file named `.env.local` and add the PAT environment variable here (`PAT=<40-character-pat>`)
-- Run `yarn dev` or `npm run dev` to test the Next.js app on `localhost:3000`
+- Run `yarn dev` to test the Next.js app on `localhost:3000`
 - Production builds can also be tested using `yarn build` and `yarn start`

+*`npm` commands also work

 ## Lighthouse stats
 ![image](https://raw.githubusercontent.com/kausko/Portfolio/master/public/Lighthouse.PNG?token=AMW772UHUMQCJSOBYSVYAQ3AHCTAY)

 *These stats were recorded on Google Chrome's incognito mode for Desktop.
-These stats are subject to change and may increase or decrease depending on tester's environment and/or changes to source code.*
+These stats are subject to change and may increase or decrease depending on the tester's environment and/or changes to source code.*